neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 > -l

 ## [Section 3: Basic File Operations] - cat
-Explains the `cat` command for outputting the contents of files to the console
+Explains the `cat` command for outputting the contents of text files to the console.

 ### Questions
 1. What flag numbers all output lines?